Scripture Focus: Titus 3.3-7

 By John Tillman

-Paul, rather than boast in his religious heritage and his austere religious lifestyle, included himself in this description of past sinfulness.
+Paul, rather than boast about his religious heritage and his austere religious lifestyle, included himself in this description of past sinfulness.
 He includes himself among those who were once foolish, disobedient, and deceived.

 The implication Paul is making is that even when confronted with evil and sinfulness, we should respond with goodness and grace.
 When we face people who are violent rather than gentle, calloused rather than considerate, combative rather than peaceable, and slanderous rather than truthful, we should recognize these people are not our enemies.
 They are captives.
 They are enslaved and deceived victims of hatred and sin.
 It is our mission to save them from captivity, not destroy them.
 It is our mission to address their deception, not dismiss them as foolish or ignorant.
 It is our mission to demonstrate to them true love and forgiveness, not to enact retributive punishments upon them.

-In hostage rescue training, military operators train relentlessly on breaching rooms that contain hostages and on attacking only the hostile hostage-takers, not the hostages themselves.
+In hostage rescue training, military operators train relentlessly on breaching rooms to attack hostage-takers, without harming hostages.
 This type of training is high-stakes and high-stress.
 Failure is literally life and death.

-Too many times when Christians address ideological opposition online or in person, we shoot the hostages.
-When we address arguments against faith, we must remember that the person making them, is loved by God and should be treated as such.
-Ad-hominem attacks, meanness, violent language, and unkindness are not rhetorical tools that should be in the arsenal of Christians in the public square.
+Too many times when Christians address ideological opposition online or in person, we shoot the hostages and call it a win.
+When we address arguments against faith, we must remember that the person making them is loved by God and should be treated as such.
+Don’t shoot the hostages.
+Ad hominem attacks, meanness, violent language, and unkindness are not rhetorical tools that should be in the arsenal of Christians in the public square.